DI Management Home > Utilities > Base64 utility for Windows

 Base64 utility for Windows

-The freeware Windows program base64.exe is a conversion of the Linux base64 utility to encode/decode data and print to standard output.
+The freeware Windows program base64.exe is an implementation of the Linux base64 utility to encode/decode data and print to standard output.
 Base64 is a data encoding scheme described in RFC 4648.

 Synopsis